Monopole and instanton effects in QCD: Predictions of the chiral condensate and the decay constants

-The scale is determined using the experimental results of the decay constant and mass of the kaon.

-The result of the chiral condensate~(\ref{eq:chiral_ins1}) computed from the phenomenological model corresponds to these results~(\ref{eq:gmor_res_1}),~(\ref{eq:cond_1}),~(\ref{eq:cond_2}), and~(\ref{eq:cond_3}).
+In the studies of lattice QCD that use the overlap Dirac operator, the renormalization group invariant (RGI) scalar condensate $\langle{\bar\psi} \psi \rangle^{\overline{MS}}$ into the $\overline{MS}$-scheme at 2 [GeV] is computed from the scale parameter $\Sigma$ in random matrix theory~\cite{Wennekers1}.
+We reported the following result of the RGI chiral condensate~\cite{DiGHP1} into the $\overline{MS}$-scheme at 2 [GeV] using the same methods as reference~\cite{Wennekers1}.
+Moreover, the renormalized chiral condensate is estimated with the GMOR relation and the correlation functions of the operators into the $\overline{MS}$-scheme at 2 [GeV]~\cite{Giusti3}.
+The finding of the chiral condensate~(\ref{eq:chiral_ins1}) computed from the phenomenological model corresponds to these results.
 This clearly shows that the chiral condensate can be properly calculated from the number density of the instantons and anti-instantons.

-To quantitatively explain why the values of the chiral condensate decrease with increasing values of the magnetic charges $m_{c}$, we derive the following relational expression between the chiral condensate and the magnetic charges $m_{c}$ using formula~(\ref{eq:chiral_ins1_def})
+To quantitatively explain why the values of the chiral condensate decrease with increasing values of the magnetic charges $m_{c}$, we derive the following relational expression between the chiral condensate and the magnetic charges $m_{c}$ using formula~(\ref{eq:chiral_ins1})

-The total number of instantons and anti-instantons $N_{I}^{Pre}(m_{c})$ is~(\ref{eq:inst_dens_pre_0}).
+The total number of instantons and anti-instantons $N_{I}^{Pre}$ is~(\ref{eq:inst_dens_pre_1}).
 This prediction indicates that the value of the chiral condensate decreases in direct proportion to the square root of the number density of the instanton and anti-instantons.
-Moreover, the chiral condensate decreases with increasing magnetic charge $m_{c}$.
+We calculate the prediction of the chiral condensates ${\langle{\bar\psi}\psi\rangle^{Pre}}$ by substituting the results of $\left(\frac{N_{I}^{Pre}}{V}\right)^{\frac{1}{2}}$ for formula~(\ref{eq:chiral_ins_prediction1}), and we list them in table~\ref{tb:instantons_chiral_fpi}.